Leon Moisseiff: Biography

+In his early 20s, under the pseudonym "M. Leontieff", Moisseiff started a monthly Yiddish-language cultural and literary journal, Di Fraye Gezelshaft.
+First published in 1895 during an absence from the cultural newspaper Fraye Arbeter Shtime (to which Moisseiff had also contributed), Moisseiff was assisted by the Jewish anarchists J. A. Maryson, Moshe Katz, and Hillel Solotaroff in making the periodical into a leading Yiddish publication, including the foremost Yiddish writers and translations of European anarchists.

 He began his career in New York, and gained a national reputation as one of the designers of the Manhattan Bridge over the East River.
 He also assisted chief engineer Ralph Modjeski in designing the Benjamin Franklin Bridge across the Delaware River.

 He was an early advocate of all-steel bridges, which began to replace concrete and stone structures in the 1920s.
 He became known for his work on "deflection theory," which held that the longer bridges were, the more flexible they could be.
 Charles Alton Ellis elaborated on Moisseiff's theories, and applied them in the design of the famed Golden Gate Bridge.
 Moisseiff served as a consulting engineer on the bridge, but declined to speak up for his colleague Charles Ellis when he was fired from the project.

 Moisseiff called the Tacoma Narrows Suspension Bridge, the first bridge that he designed as the leading engineer, the "most beautiful bridge in the world."
 However, he lost his strong reputation when this narrow span across the Puget Sound in Washington State collapsed in a windstorm four months after it opened in 1940.

 The motion of the bridge earned it the name Galloping Gertie.
 The dramatic film of the bridge's collapse, as a twisting motion added to the stress of longitudinal waves along the span, is still shown to engineering, architecture, and physics students as a good example of torsional flutter gone awry.

 The bridge was redesigned and rebuilt in 1950 to carry westbound traffic.
 Another bridge was completed to carry eastbound traffic in 2007.

 In response to concerns after the failure of the Tacoma Narrows Bridge in 1940 and a major San Francisco Bay windstorm in 1951, the Golden Gate Bridge, for which Moisseiff had served as a consulting engineer during construction, was briefly closed.
 The bridge was inspected and underwent retrofitting to be more resistant to the types of twisting that led to bridge collapse at Tacoma Narrows.